seans3/k8s-ai/vllm-gpu/local-model/README.md

 *   **Action:** The configuration was reverted to use a standard `PersistentVolumeClaim` backed by a GCE persistent disk.
 *   **Problem 1: `StorageClass not found`:** The initial deployment failed because the `standard-gce-pd` `StorageClass` does not exist by default.
     *   **Fix:** A manifest for the `standard-gce-pd` `StorageClass` was created and applied.
-*   **Problem 2: `Failed to infer device type`:** The `vllm/vllm-openai:latest` container image failed to start, throwing a `RuntimeError`.
+*   **Problem 2: Container Image and Driver Incompatibility:** The `vllm/vllm-openai:latest` container image can sometimes have incompatibilities with the NVIDIA drivers on the GKE nodes, leading to CUDA errors.
-    *   **Fix:** Switched to a known-stable image tag, `vllm/vllm-openai:v0.4.0`.
-*   **Problem 3: `gcloud` authentication:** The official Vertex AI container image failed to authenticate with GCS, as its internal scripts did not correctly use Workload Identity.
-    *   **Fix:** An `initContainer` was added to the deployment.
-This container, using the `google/cloud-sdk:slim` image, correctly authenticates with Workload Identity and downloads the model to the persistent disk *before* the main vLLM container starts.
+    *   **Fix:** Ensure that the `LD_LIBRARY_PATH` environment variable is set in your deployment YAML to point to the correct NVIDIA and CUDA library paths.
+This helps the vLLM container find the correct drivers on the node.

+      ```yaml
+      env:
+      - name: LD_LIBRARY_PATH
+        value: "/usr/local/nvidia/lib64:/usr/local/cuda/lib64"
+      ```
-*   **Problem 4: vLLM Entrypoint:** The Vertex AI container's entrypoint script had issues with the provided arguments.
+*   **Problem 3: vLLM Entrypoint:** The Vertex AI container's entrypoint script had issues with the provided arguments.
     *   **Fix:** The deployment was modified to explicitly call the vLLM python module, bypassing the problematic entrypoint script.
 *   **Final Success:** After resolving these issues, the init container successfully downloaded the model, and the main vLLM container started correctly, loading the model from the persistent disk and serving inference requests.